teretzdev/meetme-discord-11/frontend/README.md

 ## Running the Application

-1. Start the unified application (frontend and backend) using the new script:
+1. Start the unified application (frontend and backend) using the following command:
    ```bash
    npm run dev
    ```